 We start the discussion on our approach introducing first the free Poincar\'e inequality (which to our knowledge is new) similar to \eqref{e:i4}.
 If $\mu$ is a probability on the unit circle, we say it satisfies a free Poincar\'e inequality with constant $\rho>0$ if

-for any smooth function $f$ on the circle.
+holds for any smooth function $f$ on the circle.
 Here we denote by $\alpha$ the Haar measure on the circle.
 Notice that there are similarities and also differences to the classical analog and the free version \eqref{e:i4}.
 A difference from the classical counterpart is due to the fact that the left hand sides of \eqref{e:i4} and \eqref{e:i1c} are independent of the measure $\mu$.
+From a random matrix perspective the fact that the left hand side of \eqref{e:i4} and \eqref{e:i1c} do not depend on the measure $\mu$ is a reflection of universality in random matrix theory for the fluctuations (see the argument in \cite{LP} where \eqref{e:i4} is introduced).

 The other particularity of \eqref{e:i1c} is that as opposed to the \eqref{e:i4} and the classical Poincar\'e inequality, the right hand side has an extra term, namely $\left| \int f'\,d\mu\right|^2$.
 In the case of $\mu=\alpha$, $\int f'd\alpha=0$ for any smooth function, thus the inequality, above takes the form

-which has the same flavor as \eqref{e:i1c}.
+which has the same flavor as \eqref{e:i4}.
 It is worth pointing out that the Haar measure $\alpha$ is the unique measure on the circle which is invariant under rotations and thus the unique measure $\mu$ with the property that $\int f' d\mu=0$ for any smooth function on the circle.
-Therefore we can interpret the right hand term $\int f'd\mu$ as a form of measuring the lack of invariance under rotation for $\mu$.
+Therefore, we can interpret the right hand side term $\int f'd\mu$ as a measure of lack of invariance under rotation for $\mu$.
 This indicates that the free Poincar\'e inequality unveils an interesting phenomena.